emem365/blocks_from_mempool/README.md

  - txid is the transaction identifier
  - fee is the transaction fee
  - weight is the transaction weight
  - parent_txids is a list of the txids of the transaction’s unconfirmed parent transactions (confirmed parent transactions are not included in this list).
-It is ofthe form: <txid1>;<txid2>;...

 The output from the program should be txids, separated by newlines, which make a valid block, maximizing the fee to the miner.
 Transactions MUST appear in order
 (no transaction should appear before one of its parents).